MRandl/BlackJack/README.md

 ## How to build

 This project requires cargo.
 To build an executable, clone this repository and run `cargo build --release`.
 To build and run the executable, use `cargo run --release`.
+Note that if the `rand` library is not in your cargo cache, cargo will need an Internet connection to download it.

 ## License